DurhamARC/git-novice/_episodes/07-github.md

 synchronized.
 If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.

+> ## Warning in newer git versions
+>
+> If you're using a version of git > 2.27, you may see the following warning
+> when you call `git pull origin main`:
+> ~~~
+> hint: Pulling without specifying how to reconcile divergent branches is
+> hint: discouraged.
+You can squelch this message by running one of the following
+> hint: commands sometime before your next pull:
+> hint:
+> hint:   git config pull.rebase false  # merge (the default strategy)
+> hint:   git config pull.rebase true   # rebase
+> hint:   git config pull.ff only       # fast-forward only
+> hint:
+> hint: You can replace "git config" with "git config --global" to set a default
+> hint: preference for all repositories.
+You can also pass --rebase, --no-rebase,
+> hint: or --ff-only on the command line to override the configured default per
+> hint: invocation.
+> ~~~
+> {: }
+>
+> If you'd like to suppress the message then type the following:
+> ~~~
+> git config pull.rebase false
+> ~~~
+> {: .language-bash}
+> This will use the default behaviour when pulling.
+We'll explain more in a later
+> section.
+{: .callout}

 > ## GitHub GUI
 >
 > Browse to your `planets` repository on GitHub.